adamayoung/starling-round-up/docs/PROJECT-SUMMARY.md

 ## Architecture

-I chose an MVVM-C architecture for the UI part of the app as it's one I'm most familiar with and felt was best suited.

-Other architectures considered:
+The following architectures were considered for this app:

-* MVC
+* MVC - Model-View-Controller
-* MVVM
+* MVVM - Model-View-ViewModel
+* MVVM-C - Model-View-ViewModel-Coordinator
-* VIP
+* VIP - View, Interactor, Presenter
-* VIPER
+* VIPER - View, Interactor, Presenter, Entities, Router

+MVVM-C architecture was chosen as it was felt to be best suited for this task.

 MVC and MVVM don't provide enough separation of concerns for a multi-view app.

-Unless the app is being developed by a large number of teams, then VIP and VIPER mean too much boilerplate code for a simple app being developed by a single person.
+Unless the app is being developed by a large number of teams, VIP and VIPER have too much boilerplate code for a simple app being developed by a single person, increasing unneeded complexity.

-I have also chosen to follow Clean Architecture principles.
-This gives a clean separation of concerns between the domain/business logic layer of the app and the data layer.
+I have also chosen to follow SOLID and Clean Architecture principles.
+This gives a clean separation of concerns between the different layers of the app - UI, Domain and Data.
 It also aids in the testability of all the components in isolation.

 ## Architecture Diagram

-Following the principles of Clean Architecture, the app has three main layers:
+Following the principles of SOLID and Clean Architecture, the app has three main layers:

 * UI
 * Domain